pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 - **Variance** is the *Average* of the *Sum* of the *Squared deviations* divided by `n` (n = the count of the sample set).
 (In other words, variance is the average of the squared differences from the Mean.)
 - **Standard deviation** is the *Square root* of the *variance*.
 The Standard Deviation is a measure of how spread out numbers are.
 Standard deviation is denoted by `σ (sigma)`.

+**Bonus:**
+- **Median** is the "middle" of a sorted list of numbers.
+To find the Median, place the numbers in value order and find the middle.
+- **Median in the case of even set of numbers:** With an even amount of numbers things are slightly different.
+In that case we find the middle pair of numbers, and then find the value that is half way between them.
+This is easily done by adding them together and dividing by two.

 **Google sheets functions:**
 - average()
 - sum()